rentry/rentry.github.io/_posts/2019-03-06-jekyll-leaflet-variables.md

 lat: 45.01916
 long: -122.48906
 zoom: 14
-popup-title: "Annie's Cabin"
+popup-title: "Map title"
-popup-text: "Visited on March 2, 2019"
+popup-text: "When I visited"
 ---

 This is crazy.
 There are so many mustaches ({ }) in Liquid _and_ JavaScript.